 - bet on social: unlock premium content in exchange for invited (and engaged) friends or allow users to record their own meditations for their friends (heck, you can be a marketplace for such self-made meditations)

 - use augmented reality or virtual reality to create more immersive experiences

 - rethink gamification: would you really download a meditation application to compete or gain virtual rewards?

 2. Create a Prototype

 The next big step in building a meditation app is crafting a prototype.
 At Topflight, we use a time-proven, well-formalized routine we call Rapid Prototyping.
 This procedure involves several UX/UI design iterations with a different level of fidelity.

 Creating the most basic wireframes, a blueprint of your future app, is how you start fleshing out an idea.
 The main goal at this stage is to create the basic visual architecture of the solution.
 This simply means low-fidelity sketching main screens that users will interact with most.

-Once the wireframes are ready, it’s safe to transition to high-fidelity designs and interconnect all screens by linking buttons and other UX elements with corresponding screens.
+Once the wireframes are ready, it’s safe to transition to high-fidelity designs and interconnect all screens by linking buttons and other UI/UX elements with corresponding screens.
 In the end, you should have a graphical representation of the application, implemented as a clickable prototype with basic animations.
 It may look like a nearly finished product on the surface with zero code beneath.